mintyphp/mintyphp.github.io/authenticate.md

 # Authenticate

-In "vendor/mindaphp/core/Auth.php" you find 3 functions that you can use anywhere.
+In the "Auth" class you find 3 functions that you can use anywhere.

 ## Login